-Thus, the core of Hülegü's letter to Louis, including the military co-operation and the promise of land, corresponds to the core of his earlier contacts; the eloquence developed, but the Mongolian world view remained unchanged.
+At this point the question of the policymaker emerges.
+Meyvaert, Richard, and Aigle all agree that the letter was written by a Christian hand, and according to both Richard and Aigle, the Christian advisers were also those responsible for the policy expressed in this letter.
+Richard in particular devotes a detailed discussion to the question of whether the Dominicans or the Eastern Christians were the power behind the policy.

-From this point emerges the subject of the policymaker.
-The letter was written by a Christian hand – thus agreed Meyvaert, Richard and Aigle; according to both Richard and Aigle, the Christian advisers were also those responsible for the policy expressed in this letter.
-A detailed discussion is dedicated by Richard as to whether the Dominicans were the power behind it, or the Eastern Christians.
-True enough, in the Frankish-Muslim contacts at that time, the envoys of both sides had, in certain cases, a major influence on the contents of the agreements; but the Mongol case was different.
-The Christian writer of the letter to Louis IX had correspondents in Hülegü's earlier contacts: Arghun Aqa, who composed alongside Hülegü the decrees to the kings of Iran in 1255, with the presence – and possible advise – of "all the grandees and nobles and ministers of Khorasan"; and Naṣīr al-Dīn Tūsī, who wrote by the Khan's command the letter to al-Naṣīr Yūsuf at 1259, and probably the one to Sultan Quṭuz at 1260.
-The similar method apparent in the messages and the parallel elements in their contents lead to the conclusion that Hülegü's Muslim advisers effected the policy of these contacts exactly in the same way as Hülegü's Christian advisers effected the policy expressed in the letter to Louis.
-Their effect was invaluable in the linguistic field, the metaphors, the use of Holy Scriptures – as well as in the deeper level, that of the understanding and maneuvering the addressee's state of mind.
-But the core remained Mongolian, and the diplomatic move which this letter seeks to create was that of Hülegü.
+It is true that in the Frankish-Muslim contacts of that time, the envoys of both sides had (in certain cases) a major influence on the contents of agreements, but the Mongol case was different.
+The Christian writer of the letter to Louis IX has striking parallels to the correspondents Hülegü’s employed earlier: Arghun Aqa, who composed alongside Hülegü the decrees to the kings of Iran in 1255, with the presence—and possible advice—of “all the grandees and nobles and ministers of Khorasan”; and Naṣīr al-Dīn Tūsī, who wrote by the Khan’s command the letter to al-Naṣīr Yūsuf at 1259 (and probably the one to Sultan Quṭuz at 1260).
+The similar method apparent in the messages and the parallel elements in their contents leads to the conclusion that Hülegü’s Christian advisers drafted the policy expressed in the letter to Louis in the same way as his Muslim advisers who wrote the earlier messages.
+Their effect was invaluable in the linguistic field, the metaphors they chose and their use of Holy Scripture—as well as in the even more important aspect of the understanding the addressee’s state of mind.
+But the core message remained Mongolian, and the diplomatic moves which the letter sought to create were those of Hülegü himself.

-As many shafts bearing various arrowheads, diplomacy served Hülegü in changing forms – to divide, distract, stun with fear or lead an attack; at different distances – far flying, near flying; with the constant aim of further expanding the range of Mongol rule.
+As many shafts bearing various arrowheads, diplomacy served Hülegü in changing forms—to divide, distract, stun with fear, or lead an attack, and at different distances—but with his constant aim of further expanding the range of Mongol rule.